 Currently, in most states, a cryptocurrency exchange is deemed to be a money transmitter that is subject to the same state licensing and regulation requirements as other money transmitters.
-In certain states (such as Colorado and Kansas), businesses engaging in certain types of cryptocurrency sales are exempt from state licensing requirements.
+In certain states (such as Colorado, Kansas and Texas), businesses engaging in certain types of cryptocurrency sales are exempt from state licensing requirements.
 Montana is currently the sole state that has no licensing requirements for money transmitters.
 New York currently has the most onerous money transmitter licensing and compliance requirements for a cryptocurrency exchange.

 A cryptocurrency exchange that desires to be licensed in all 50 states is subject to the following expensive licensing requirements: (i) minimum surety bond requirements that range from $1,000 to $500,000 per state, (ii) application fees that range from $0 to $5,000 per state, (iii) licensing fees that range from $0 to $3,750 per state, and (iv) minimum net worth requirements that range from $5,000 to $1,000,000.
 In addition, a money transmitter is required to comply with the financial disclosure and consumer compliance requirements of each state in which it does business.

 On October 9, 2017 Uniform Law Commission (the "ULC") — a non-profit entity that consists of approximately 350 commissioners appointed by all 50 states and the District of Columbia — published a proposed "Uniform Regulation of Virtual Currency Businesses Act."
 On February 6, 2018, the American Bar Association announced its endorsement of the uniform act.
 Information about the status of state adoption of the uniform act proposed by the ULC is set forth on the ULC website.